FlamingLasrSwrd/flaminglasrswrd.github.io/log.md

 ## 10 Aug 2018
 - more server: plex

 Last night I was a part of a conversation about work.
 One of my friends was considering a promotion.
 He would be transitioning from working somewhat independently to managing a dozen people.
 Essentially the discussion boiled down to how much his happiness was worth to him.
 Everyone in the room agreed that their current work situation was not ideal.
 The descriptions ranged from "I don't hate working there" to "I really hate my job".
 These are highly skilled workers, mind you.
 I saw how these people, whom I admire, just hated work or at the very least thought of it as a necessary evil.
-I never want to be that way.
+I never want to be that way. #journal

 ## 09 Aug 2018
 - more server